eleanorstrib/sample_feature/README.md

 Aarti works in a small tech startup and often needs to step in to write issues, and keep the other three developers on track so that she can report back to the management team on their progress.
 They can't really afford an enterprise solution like JIRA, and everyone loves Trello, but it's used more for roadmaps and longer term planning than for projects in flight, since most issue creation, version control and revisions are done by developers in Github.

 ###Business case and measurement
 This feature is likely not a huge revenue driver in the near term, but it fulfills an important strategic objective: making Github a stickier platform with higher switching costs.

+Measurement could include:
+- Feature use: Number of issues where at least one estimate is made, reviewing changes over a 3 month timeframe
+- Authorization revocation for alternative services: Number of accounts where alternative service auth is revoked over a 3 month period, compared to previous 3 months
+- User feedback: Analyze sentiment of feedback on social media and support channels for this particular feature over a 3 month period, determine if trend is postive or flat

+More detailed reporting post-MVP a big value prop of other services (see "Alternatives" below), could be added for a nominal fee, while eliminating the need to use multiple services and simplifying the workflow for users.
+The reporting might also drive more non-developer users onto Github and require organizations to purchase more expensive plans.

 ###Alternatives
 There are a couple of alternative services that do offer a way to enter an estimate: